PoCInnovation/Workshops/security/cryptography-2/README.md

 This workshop aims to introduce you to cryptography.
 From substitution cryptography to symmetric methods, including hashing functions or asymmetric encryption; at the end of this workshop you will have the basics to understand modern cryptography.

 **Warning** : encryption != encoding !
-When you encrypt data, you make sure that is only understandable by your targeted correspondants.
+When you encrypt data, you make sure that is only understandable by your targeted correspondents.
 When you encode a data, you transform it to another form to facilitate its use.
-For example, the base64 encoding is used in a lot of web applications (because it represents data with ascii characters only), but it is meant to be secure : anyone who has access to base64 data can decode it !
+For example, the base64 encoding is used in a lot of web applications (because it represents data with ascii characters only), but it is meant to be secure: anyone who has access to base64 data can decode it !

 ## What you'll do